Cloudxtreme/miscellaneous_scripts/readme.md

 [ilink1]:http://blog.interlinked.org/tutorials/rsync_time_machine.html
 [ilink2]:http://blog.interlinked.org/tutorials/rsync_addendum.yaml.html

+(Improved version is in the works)

 ### `fgrep`

-**f**ile **grep** -- Wrapper to grep files since I tend to easily forget the commands.
+**F**ile **GREP** -- Wrapper to grep files since I tend to easily forget the commands.
 Honestly, not all that useful if you remember things, but I tend to forget this one.

 The biggest help this can be is to do better `AND` searching by making all permutations of the input parameters.